M4dNation/gpm/README.md

 By the way, you should always call this script from the root of your project folder.
 For example, if your project has the following tree organisation :

+- contrib
-- src
+	- gpm.sh
 - examples
 	- test 1
 	- test 2
-- contrib
-- folder1
+- src

 Then, remember that any call of the script from one of those folders will make the script use relatives links interprated from its calling location and not from the file location, as it's usually the case with any shell command.